Research and innovation in cybersecurity in the private banking sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

-Bank of America Corp was the top innovator in the private banking sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 87 related patents in the three months ending April.
-That was up from 75 over the same period in 2021.
+Bank of America Corp was the top cybersecurity innovator in the private banking sector in the last quarter.
+The company, which has its headquarters in the United States, filed 126 related patents in the three months ending November.
+That was down from 129 over the same period last year.

-It was followed by the United States based JPMorgan Chase & Co with 38 patent applications, China based Ping An Insurance (Group) Company of China Ltd (28 applications), and Canada based The Toronto-Dominion Bank (15 applications).
+It was followed by the United States based Wells Fargo & Co with 33 patent applications, Canada based The Toronto-Dominion Bank (21 applications), and the United States based Prudential Financial Inc (12 applications).

-Royal Bank of Canada has recently ramped up R&D in .
-It saw growth of 41.7% in related patent applications in the three months ending April compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the private banking sector.
+Wells Fargo & Co has recently ramped up R&D in cybersecurity.
+It saw growth of 54.5% in related patent applications in the three months ending November compared to the same period last year - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the private banking sector.